Skip to main content

 Key takeaways:

 • Nurtec ODT (rimegepant) is a prescription medication used to treat and prevent migraines.
-The dosage varies based on what you’re taking it for.
+The recommended dosage varies based on what you’re taking it for.
 And you can’t take it to both treat and prevent migraines at the same time.

 • Nurtec ODT comes as an orally disintegrating tablet that you dissolve on or under your tongue.
 You shouldn’t crush or chew it, and you shouldn’t swallow the tablets whole.
 You may be able to take Nurtec ODT with other migraine medications, but make sure your prescriber OKs it first.

 • There are ways to save on Nurtec ODT.
 If you’re eligible, a manufacturer savings card can help you get Nurtec ODT for as little as $0 per month.
+A patient assistance program is also available.

-Access savings on related medications
+Save on related medications

 Nurtec ODT (rimegepant) is an oral calcitonin gene-related peptide (CGRP) receptor antagonist.
 It blocks the effects of a protein called CGRP that contributes to migraine headaches.